 Housing-sector resources about the new virus appear below, including information from the Agency related to COVID-19.
 Public-sector resources follow.

 CHF Canada: Democracy during Pandemics alternative meetings, electronic confidential meetings

-CHF Canada: Housing Co-ops and COVID-19 Province-specific information, events, m
+CHF Canada: Housing Co-ops and COVID-19 Province-specific information, events, member services

 CHF Canada’s FAQ Meetings, subsidies, mortgages, community support